Analysis | If curtailing racist imagery in Dr. Seuss is ‘cancel culture,’ what, exactly, is your culture?

 That’s the thing about all of this: The complaints about cancellation often reveal more about the complainer’s views of power than about whatever’s being “canceled.”
 Antisemitism is a political problem for CPAC.
 Because of the composition of CPAC’s base, a 70-year-old children’s book featuring racist caricatures is, instead, an opportunity.
 Mr. Potato Head became a point of tension last week because Hasbro decided to make the brand gender-neutral.
 The outcry (largely a misunderstanding, as it turned out) derived in no small part from the idea that there was something ridiculous about de-emphasizing expected gender norms, a tacit suggestion that those norms were necessary and important simply because they were norms.
 It’s all an objection to change that de-emphasizes the primacy of one particular group.

 None of this is to say that there aren’t examples in which there are efforts to police language or actions that, intentionally or not, risk chilling people’s willingness to speak frankly.
-There are of course examples of occasions on which people are held to account for comments or behavior which reasonable people would think was an overreaction.
 This line is obviously blurry and individual instances can be blurred, making criticisms of “cancel culture” a potent political tool.

 That qualification, though, shouldn’t mask the undercurrents of power and race that are central to the complaint.
 Consider another example: When I was a kid, we all told each other Polish jokes, disparaging the intelligence of people from Poland.
 Those seem to have been retired, and I don’t remember any great outcry as that happened.
-My world is not emptier for my not being able to make those jokes, and the lives of kids of Polish ancestry have likely improved.
+My world is not emptier for my not being able to make those jokes, and the lives of kids of Polish ancestry have probably improved.

 What’s more, if a speaker at CPAC made such a joke, it’s safe to say that some people in the room might object.
 That’s in part because Polish Americans are no longer associated closely with Eastern European immigration, which was to the United States a century ago what immigration from Central America is today.
 Polish people were targets of discrimination and seen as something other than White, Western Europeans.
 Over time, that perception faded and the jokes went from discriminatory insults to hurtful anachronisms.